-Evergy has one active CCR surface impoundment at JEC.
-The Bottom Ash Pond is in the closure process.
-The Bottom Ash Settling Area impoundment was managed by intermittent excavation of settled bottom ash and dewatering of the material within the impoundment footprint.
+The following measures were used to minimize fugitive dust generation at the Bottom Ash Settling Area prior to closure.
+This impoundment was managed by intermittent excavation of settled bottom ash and dewatering of the material within the impoundment footprint.
 The dewatered material was then loaded into trucks with mechanically closed canopies which minimize potential dust generation and hauled offsite for beneficial use or placed in the Bottom Ash Area Landfill(s) footprint or other permitted units.
 The stacked material retained a level of moisture that prevented dust generation.
 When Evergy identified that the stacked material needed additional measures to limit dust generation, either water or a dust suppressant was applied.